VanKorno/VanKornoDB/README.md

 db.setMult(
     TableName,
     values = mapOf( // or pass ContentValues
-        Column1 to "someVal",
+        Column1 to 1,
         Column2 to 2,
-        Column3 to false
+        Column3 to 3
     ),
     where = { Mood notEqual bad }
 )